Donald Mosher Memorial Award for Colonial Virginia Research

 This competitive $500 award, established in 2001 by Merrill Hill Mosher, CG, of Oregon, honoring her late husband, is administered by the BCG Education Fund.
-The Daniel Mosher Award funds scholarly research on colonial Virginia topics in the following categories: family genealogy, immigrant place or family origin, and publication of obscure or difficult Virginia resources.
+The Donald Mosher Award funds scholarly research on colonial Virginia topics in the following categories: family genealogy, immigrant place or family origin, and publication of obscure or difficult Virginia resources.

 The annual deadline is 31 December.
 Award criteria is available here.
 It is not too soon for interested genealogists to consider preparing a submission.

 Roster of Mosher Award Recipients